Businesses: 10 Things You Should Never Do On Social Media

 Don’t just talk about yourself

 Me me me me me.
 Bored yet?
 Your fans will be.
-The objective of Social Media is to be social, not self-promotional.
+The objective of Social Media Marketing is to be social, not self-promotional.
 Think of Social Media as a real-life environment.
 There’s always that person in the room who talks about themselves.
 And typically, nobody likes that.